MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-network-topology-and-connectivity.md

 **Use case:**

 Delegated subnets are required for implementing Azure NetApp Files, which is popular during SAP deployments with shared file systems.
-A delegated subnet is required only for Application Gateway during Azure Application Gateway SAP scenarios like load balancing or SAP business objects business intelligence, a load-balancing SAP web application server.
+A delegated subnet is required only for Application Gateway during Azure Application Gateway SAP scenarios like load balancing or SAP BusinessObjects Business Intelligence, a load-balancing SAP web application server.

 ## Configure DNS and name resolution for on-premises and Azure resources